ianastein/speech-recognition-nao/README.md

 1) The code was developed using Python 3.10.
 Check if your machine has this Python version installed.

 2) Check if your machine has the following required libraries:
-- library qi https://pypi.org/project/qi/ (Check out the step by step installation process)
+- library qi https://pypi.org/project/qi/ (Check out the step by step installation file)
 - SpeechRecognition https://pypi.org/project/SpeechRecognition/
 - PyAudio https://pypi.org/project/PyAudio/
 - scp https://pypi.org/project/scp/
 - paramiko https://pypi.org/project/paramiko/
+- soundfile https://pypi.org/project/soundfile/
 - json
-- soundfile https://pypi.org/project/soundfile/

 3) When all the libraries are successfully installed, clone the repository.